uxlfoundation/oneapi-construction-kit/doc/specifications/mux-compiler-spec.rst

        negative value (canonicalized as -1) indicates the function has no such parameter.
 Up to two additional custom parameter indices can be used by targets.
+   * - ``!intel_reqd_sub_group_size``
+     - i32
+     - Required sub-group size encoded as a 32-bit integer.
+If not present, no required sub-group size is assumed.

 Users **should not** rely on the name, format, or operands of these metadata.
 Instead, utility functions are provided by the ``utils`` module to work with